Marginal cost

 02The pipeline

 The same steps a fund used to run by committee.
+The work of a full analyst floor, running as software, on your book.
 Agents run them in order, around the clock, and log every handoff.
 Any trade can be replayed later, scan to fill.

 News and macro agents watch the wires around the clock.
 They flag what is worth a real look and route it to the right sector pod.